Honest Pros and Cons of Living in Chicago From a Local

 You get two days of fun foliage until the leaves fall into the gutter, followed by rain and flooding due to said leaves in the gutter.

-Pro: You have decent public transportation.
+Pro: Chicago has reliable public transportation.

 My friends still in Chicago may not agree with me here, as Chicago’s public transport does have some work to do.

-When you’ve lived somewhere that is as car-centric as Southern California, you miss being able to just hop on the train to get somewhere.
+When you’ve lived somewhere that is as car-centric as Southern California, you miss being able to hop on the train to get somewhere.
 This is despite the acts of public indecency I’ve witnessed and the smells emanating from some of its passengers.

 Fun fact: It’s urine, by the way.
 That smell is urine.